kanbanyte/sepa/sqap/sqap.md

 robot arm are in incorrect positions to test the robustness of the software solution and see what exceptions are thrown.
 These tests will allow the team to design user friendly error messages.

-We will work with the client to creatic metrics we can use to measure the success of the solution.
+We will work with the client to create metrics we can use to measure the success of the solution.

 <div class="page"/><!-- page break -->

 ## Requirement
-Our testing will aim to validate that our solution meets all the requirments outlined in thhe SRS above.\
+Our testing will aim to validate that our solution meets all the requirements outlined in the SRS above.\
 This will require them team to have clear communication with the client to ensure their needs are met by our software.\
-This will allow the team to create effective tests, specifically tailored to the requirments of the client.
+This will allow the team to create effective tests, specifically tailored to the requirements of the client.

 ## Use case generation
 For the use case generation, we need to identify the various scenarios in which the robot will operate and the interactions with the system.